CovertRob/LS-Backend-Core/LS170/ls170_notes.md

   2. Describe the request response cycle with regards to a DNS request.
 How does the hierarchy work?

 - Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model
+    1. What protocol enables the web and its various applications to interact with eachother?
+    2. What layer does HTTP belong to?
+What markup language does HTTP primarily interact with?
+    3. Describe how the client-server model interation works with regards to HTTP and accessing resources.
+How is state involved?
+What application element usually serves as the client?
+How is the server found for the client?

 ### TCP & UDP

 - Have a clear understanding of the TCP and UDP protocols, their similarities and differences
+    1. What are the key characteristics of TCP?
+Mention reliability, data recovery, data abstraction and encapsulation, performance, connection type
+    2. What are TCP segments?
+What is contained within their data payload?
+    3. Describe the 3 most important header fields in a TCP segment.
+    4. Discuss latency and head-of-line blocking.
+How do TCP and UDP handle these differently?
+    5. What is the PDU for UDP?
+    6. Describe UDP connection type and describe it by what it doesn't do.
+    7. How does UDP relate to all the charcteristics of TCP in the first question?
+    8. Describe the idea of using UDP as a template to build upon.
 - Have a broad understanding of the three-way handshake and its purpose
+    1. What does the three-way handshake relate to in regards to connection type?
+    2. What flags play a role in the handshake?
+    3. Provide an overview of the three-way handshake using a client-server interaction model
+    4. How does latency interact with TCP?
+    5. Does UDP have a handshake?
+Why not?

 - Have a broad understanding of flow control and congestion avoidance
+    1. Why are flow control and congestion avoidance major topics with regards to TCP?
+    2. What is flow control and how is it implemented in TCP?
+    3. What is network congestion and how is it implementd in TCP?
+    4. Is this implementd in UDP?

 ### URLs

 - Be able to identify the components of a URL, including query strings
+    1. Provide an example of a URL and describe each of the 2 required components.
+What are the other 3 optional component?
+    2. What is the default port used for normal HTTP requests?
+    3. Provide a query string example consisting of 3 different parts.
+What characters are special in a URL?
+    4. What type of HTTP requests most commonly use query strings?
+    5. What are the limitations to query strings?
+    6. What is URL encoding and what are the cases requring its use?
 - Be able to construct a valid URL
 - Have an understanding of what URL encoding is and when it might be used